TezBaydu/Milestone-project-4-GraphicDesign/TEST.md

 3. Be able to navigate to relevant social links.
     - Always an option to select from fixed footer.
 4. Be able to make contact for queries and newsletter sign up.
-    - Easy to gain contact via navbar of from link in footer.
+    - Easy to gain contact via navbar from link in footer.
     - Immediate contact made through auto notification.
     - Email notification sent to user contact has been made.